Learn Salem’s History

 The Salem Lyceum Founded

-The Salem Lyceum, a significant lecture hall used for the exchange of ideas, is founded.
+The Salem Lyceum was an active lecture hall used for the exchange of ideas and scientific demonstrations.

 1832